datacentricdesign/dcd-sdk-python/docs/source/get_started.rst

 Basic example
 *************

-In this example we will create a property Accelerometer generating random values.
-It shows how to establish a connection with Bucket using your Thing id and your private key.
+In this example, we will create a property Accelerometer generating random values.
+It shows how to establish a connection with
+Bucket using your Thing id and your private key.
 This is a typical case for a Python code running on a device to collect data.

 In the file explorer (left-side panel), create a new file `example.py` and add the following lines.